sarahpenney/SCSS-with-bootstrap4/README.md

 ## PRACTICE USING BOOTSTRAP4

-### NOTES ABOUT THE PROJECT

-Showcasing AngularJS, Bootstrap4 and Sass.

-Had not used Bootstrap4 before so took a while to get used to it.
-Showed small samples of Angular to show I can use this, getting data from a file, using data in the html etc..
-Small TODO's in the project showing what I would have done with more time and small sass changes to be made.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.